-Department of Planning and Budget 2024 Session Fiscal Impact Statement l.
-Bill Number : SB44ER House of Origi n Introduced Substitute Engrossed Second House ☐ In Committee ☐ Substitute ☐ Enrolled 2.
-Patron: VanValkenburg 3.
-Committee: Passed both houses.
-1. Abuse and neglect of children; causing or enabling child to gain access or possess a firearm; penalty.
+Department of Planning and Budget 2024 Session Fiscal Impact Statement

+1. Bill Number: SB44S1 House of Origin Introduced \boxtimes Substitute Engrossed Second House In Committee Substitute Enrolled

-5. Summary: The bill amends § 18.2-371.1 of the Code of Virginia to include a Class 5 felony penalty for any parent, guardian, or other person who is 18 years of age or older and is responsible for the care of a child under the age of 18 whose willful act or omission causes or enables that child to gain possession of a firearm (i) after having received notice of a preliminary determination that the child poses a threat of violence or physical harm to self or others or (ii) when such parent, guardian, or other person responsible for the care of the child knows or reasonably should know that such child has charges pending for or has been convicted or adjudicated delinquent of a violent juvenile felony.
-No person will be subject to arrest or prosecution for (i) a violation of enabling a child under 18 to gain possession of a firearm after receiving a notice of preliminary determination that the child poses a threat to themselves or others, if such person has received notice that the threat assessment team that made such preliminary determination has concluded that the child does not indicate a threat to themselves or to others or that any case or review opened or conducted by that threat assessment team has been closed or (ii) a violation of enabling a child under 18 to gain possession of a firearm when such parent, guardian, or other person responsible for the care of the child knows or reasonably should know that such child has charges pending for or has been convicted or adjudicated delinquent of a violent juvenile felony, if such person has received notice that any pending charge for a violent juvenile felony has been dismissed or a nolle prosequi has been entered.
-The bill also provides provisions for an affirmative defense to prosecution for a violation of the provisions of the substitute if the parent, guardian, or other person responsible for the care of a child caused or enabled such child to gain possession of a firearm while in a dwelling because of a reasonable belief that he or such child was in imminent danger of bodily injury.
+- 2. Patron: VanValkenburg - 3.
+Committee: Courts of Justice - 4.
+Title: Abuse and neglect of children; causing or enabling child to gain access or possess a firearm; penalty. - 5.
+Summary: The substitute amends § 18.2-371.1 of the Code of Virginia to include a Class 5 felony penalty for any parent, guardian, or other person responsible for the care of a child under the age of 18 whose willful act or omission causes or enables that child to gain access to or possession of a firearm (i) after having received notice of a preliminary determination that the child poses a threat of violence or physical harm to self or others or (ii) when such parent, guardian, or other person responsible for the care of the child knows or reasonably should know that such child has been charged with, either by warrant or petition, convicted of, or adjudicated delinquent of a violent juvenile felony.
+No person will be subject to arrest or prosecution for a violation of enabling a child under 18 to gain access to or possession of a firearm after receiving a notice of preliminary determination that the child poses a threat to themselves or others, if such person has received notice that the threat assessment team that made such preliminary determination has concluded that the child does not indicate a threat to themselves or to others or that any case or review opened or conducted by that threat assessment team has been closed. - 6.
+Budget Amendment Necessary: Yes, Item 390. - 7.
+Fiscal Impact Estimates: Preliminary.
+See Item 8 below. - 8.
+Fiscal Implications: The substitute creates a new Class 5 felony for any parent, guardian, or other person responsible for the care of a child under the age of 18 whose willful act or omission causes or enables that child to gain access to or possession of a firearm after receiving notice from a threat assessment team that the child poses a threat of violence or physical harm to themselves or to others or when such parent, guardian, or other person responsible for the care of the child knows that such child has been charged, convicted, or adjudicated delinquent of a violent juvenile felony.
+For Class 5 felonies, convicted individuals are subject to a term of imprisonment of not less than one year nor more than 10 years, or in the discretion of the jury or the court trying the case without a jury, confinement in jail for not more than 12 months and a fine of not more than \$2,500, either or both.